Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 periodically check for an update and then download and install it in the background if the device is not under heavy usage.
-In fact, VSO checks that certain checks are met, such as whether the resources are free (CPU/RAM), whether the connection allows it, whether the battery is at least 30% etc.
+In fact, VSO checks that certain checks are met, such as whether the resources are free (CPU/RAM), whether the connection allows it, whether the battery is at least 30%, etc.

-We designed this system to take away an annoying task from the user, who simply wants to do his or her own thing.
+We designed this system to take away an annoying task from the user, who simply wants to do their own thing.
 Updates go through ABRoot transactions and are applied on the next reboot, without taking extra time during boot.

 ![VSO Control Center](/assets/uploads/vanilla-os-updates.png)